krzysztofzuraw/blog/blog/2016/2016-07-16-contracts/index.md

 ---
 title: Design by contract in python- part one
 date: '2016-07-16T10:00Z'
-slug: '/blog/2016/design-by-contract-in-python-part-one.html'
+slug: '/blog/2016/design-by-contract-in-python-part-one'
 tags:
   - python
   - design
   - contracts
-readNext: '/blog/2016/design-by-contract-in-python-part-two.html'
 ---

 **What exactly is design by contract?
 What is good and what is bad in